This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 High Stakes: Major assignments requiring substantial time, effort, and integration of learning.

-Using your knowledge of different student learning patterns (as described in the article by Vermunt and Donche), suggest three distinct approaches that a student might use to tackle the learning material.
+Using your knowledge of different student learning patterns (read more at Vermunt_Donche.txt), suggest three distinct approaches that a student might use to tackle the learning material.
 For each approach:

 Explain the approach from the student’s perspective, including the steps they might take to complete the assignment and the reasoning behind their strategy.
 Consider the level of stakes in the assignment, this should be an indication to the amount and kind of effort the students might put into the assignment.